enqueuezero/site/concrete-architecture/access-token.md

 Once logged into the application, it returns you an access token.

-Next time, your client will add a `Authorization` header in the request.
+Next time, your client will add an `Authorization` header in the request.
 For example,

 ```bash
 $ curl -H"Authorization: Bearer KhXDkRJWyihcAmFNgtNydMrGPkpzoVde" \